Rebecca G. Howard: Civic contributions

 A number of accounts indicate that Rebecca Howard supported the orphaned daughter of her former master and owner back east.
 This generosity was also given to various institutions and community projects in Olympia.
 Mrs. Howard joined St. John's Episcopal Church, which exhibits the openness of the community and church in that time.
 Mrs. Howard was a faithful communicant and liberal supporter of St John's.
 The following story was told about her:

 Upon one of his visits Bishop Benjamin Morris brought Mrs. Morris and two of his sisters-in-law to the service.
 Mrs. Morris and her sisters took a pew which happened to be the one always occupied by Mrs. Howard.
 A few minutes later Mrs. Howard came in, dressed in all her finery and found her pew occupied by strangers.
 She took a place a few pews away and then turned and stared at Mrs. Morris and her sisters until they, embarrassed, moved into another pew.
 Mrs. Howard then triumphantly marched into her accustomed place.

 The fact that Mrs. Howard went to church is significant, because it indicates the acceptance of this black businesswoman in an important community institution.
 She was presented to the church for baptism by Mr. and Mrs. Charles Prosch.
 Charles Prosch was a prominent newspaper publisher and printer in the area.
 Their sponsorship reflected her standing.

 Rebecca Howard was also generous to the community of Olympia.
 As an astute businesswoman, she recognized the importance of a railroad to the growth of her community.
 In 1871, in the competition for the western terminus of the Northern Pacific Railway, she joined with other property owners in supporting the effort.
 She donated 80 acres to the terminus site.
 The local railroad committee used her donation as an example of what other property owners should contribute.

 Family

 In June 1862, Mrs. Howard and her husband signed an agreement to take care of Isaac I. Stevens Glasgow, a part-Indian child of American settler Thomas Glasgow, who by most accounts was being mistreated by his father.
 The Howards officially adopted the child in 1877 and he took the name Frank A. Howard.
 Frank Howard became a leading citizen of the city, inheriting his adopted parents' properties and investing in land and development.

 Rebecca Howard died in Olympia in July 1881 of a stroke.
 Her husband survived her, dying in 1890.
 It was reported at the time of their death that they had property worth in excess of $100,000.

-In 2011 the Olympia Heritage Commission and the Olympia Downtown Association had a large mural painted commemorating Rebecca Howard and her contribution to the early growth of Olympia.
+Legacy

+Rebecca Howard Park in Olympia is a 0.34 acre public park purchased in 2021 to honor Howard's achievements as a businesswoman and community leader.
+It is located next to the Olympia branch of the Timberland Regional Library.

+A wall mural of Howard was created in 2012 on the exterior wall of the building where her establishment once operated, with support from the Olympia Heritage Commission and the Olympia Downtown Association.

+Rebecca Howard was buried at Masonic Memorial Park in Tumwater on July 13, 1881.